Characterizing Creativity in Data Visualization: Reflections and Future Directions: Design Space

-We noticed that researchers have primarily developed the frameworks to improve engagement with non-experts and domain experts.
+The three themes target three different user groups.
+Non-experts and domain experts are the typical target users of the frameworks (T1).
+We noticed that researchers have primarily developed frameworks to improve engagement with non-experts and domain experts.
 The frameworks work as vehicles for collecting requirements from non-experts and domain experts, and for helping them produce visual representations for their problems~\cite{DBLP:journals/tvcg/WoodBD14, DBLP:journals/tvcg/McKennaMAM14}.
 Another major motivation is to educate non-experts and domain experts about key visualization concepts such as marks, channels, tasks, color perception, and layouts~\cite{DBLP:journals/tvcg/BishopZPSRH20, DBLP:journals/tvcg/HeA17}.